Varmtech/platformdocs/docs/apiusroles.md

 ## Get Role ##

 Retrieve a role by placing the role ID in the API request.
-The ID will be gnereated automaticcly when creating the role.
+The ID will be generated automatically when creating a role.

 ### HTTP Requests ###